 The result of this penetration test shows that the Password Protect website is high on risk from attackers which can damage the company website and by exploiting the web server can get the operation control to have financial or other benefits.

-At the end of this test we can conclude that there are security breaches which can harmful for the integrity of Company’s assets, the data confidentiality is at high risk.
-We have done the penetration test successfully and came to know that the attackers can determine the vulnerabilities to create a damaging events.
-The attacker can have control over the whole system, so there is a need to take proper security counter measures as mentioned above.
+At the end of this test, we can conclude that there are security breaches which can harmful for the integrity of Company’s assets, the data confidentiality is at high risk.
+We have done the penetration test successfully and came to know that the attackers can determine the vulnerabilities to create damaging events.
+The attacker can have control over the whole system, so there is a need to take proper security counter-measures as mentioned above.

 Web application security testing

 WordPress Safer Admin Plugin

 Restrict Content Pro – PayPal Pro and Express

 After installing WordPress on Server machine, Victim box is ready for attack and you can do a penetration test for WordPress powered site.
 Follow WPArena on Twitter and Facebook fan’s page for further security updates.